 Have you ever seen those Red Lobster commercials – you know, the ones for their “endless shrimp” special?
 They’re kind of hard to miss.
-Anyway, while I can think of about a million things I’d rather have an endless supply of than cute little crustaceans, I was intrigued by their idea of tossing protein in flaky coconut and frying it to crispy perfection.
+Anyway, while I can think of about a million things I’d rather eat than an endless supply of cute little crustaceans, I was intrigued by their idea of tossing protein in flaky coconut and frying it to crispy perfection.
+I absolutely adore tofu for its ability to take on the flavor and texture of anything you could dream of.
+Plus, it’s a great source of plant protein.

 What better way to make this tropical dish vegan than with tofu, and what better time to do it than now – when we’re all freezing our buns off waiting for the first signs of spring?
 I love any excuse to experiment with fun flavors and cooking techniques, so I wasted no time testing my idea.
 Complete with a savory marinade and a sweet and spicy coconut cream sauce, this satisfying main tastes just like a beach vacation.
 And couldn’t we all use one of those right about now?